pods-framework/pods/readme.txt

 Join us in further translating the Pods interface on the official [Translating WordPress dashboard](https://translate.wordpress.org/projects/wp-plugins/pods)

-We are also available through our [Live Slack Chat](https://support.pods.io/chat/) to help our translators get started and to support them on the process.
+We are also available through our [Live Community Slack Chat](https://support.pods.io/chat/) to help our translators get started and to support them on the process.

 Are you looking to translate your Pods and Fields themselves?
 You'll want to enable the "Translate Pods" component from Pods Admin > Components.